Covent Garden

 Odhams Walk, WC2H Odhams Walk is one of the streets of London in the WC2H postal area (Covent Garden)

-Old Building, WC2A Old Building is a building on Houghton Street (Westminster)
+Old Building, WC2A Old Building is a building on Houghton Street (Aldwych)

 Old Compton Street, W1D Old Compton Street is a road that runs east–west through Soho (Soho)

-Orion House, WC2H Orion House is a block on Upper St Martin’s Lane (Westminster)
+Orion House, WC2H Orion House is a block on Upper St Martin’s Lane (Covent Garden)

-Oxendon Street, W1D Oxendon Street, after Sir Henry Oxendon, husband of Mary Baker, daughter of Robert Baker who built the former Piccadilly House nearby (Westminster)
+Oxendon Street, W1D Oxendon Street, after Sir Henry Oxendon, husband of Mary Baker, daughter of Robert Baker who built the former Piccadilly House nearby (Leicester Square)

-Panton Street, SW1Y Panton Street was named after Colonel Thomas Panton, local property dealer of the 17th century (Westminster)
+Panton Street, SW1Y Panton Street was named after Colonel Thomas Panton, local property dealer of the 17th century (Leicester Square)

 Parker Mews, WC2B Parker Mews is one of the streets of London in the WC2B postal area